Skream20/projet_ratio_deck/README.md

-- read txt file
+#HandTester-v1

-- calculate proba
+- calculate pourcentage to draw one input card

-- hand test
-  => far ygo
+---